xiaonengmiao/Cpp_Primer/Ch07/README.md

 > What, if any, are the constraints on where and how often an access specifier may appear inside a class definition?
 > What kinds of members should be defined after a `public` specifier?
 What kinds should be `private`?

+There are no restrictions on how often an access specifier may appear.
+The specifier access level remains in effect until the next access specifier or the end of the class body.

+The members which are accessible to all parts of the program should define after a public specifier.

+The members which are accessible to the member functions of the class but are not accessible to code that uses the class should define after a private specifier.

 ## Exercise 7.17

 > What, if any, are the differences between using `class` or `struct`?

+The only difference between using `class` and using `struct` to define a class is the default access level. (`class`: private, `struct`: public)

 ## Exercise 7.18

 > What is encapsulation?
 Why is it useful?

+encapsulation is the separation of implementation from interface.
+It hides the implementation details of a type.
+(In C++, encapsulation is enforced by putting the implementation in the private part of a class)

+Important advantages:

+- User code cannot inadvertently corrupt the state of an encapsulation object.
+- The implementation of an encapsulated class can change over time without requiring changes in user-level code.

 ## Exercise 7.19

 > Indicate which members of your `Person` class you would declare as `public` and which you would declare as `private`.
 > Explain your choice.

+public: constructors, `getName()`, `getAddress()`. private: `name`, `address`.

+the interface should be defined as public, the data should not expose to outside of the class.

 ## Exercise 7.20